poepjen/DAVe-Deployment/README.md

 ## Uninstallation

-To uninstall the application, run:
+To uninstall the application export the variables with AWS access tokens and run:
 ```
 ansible-playbook uninstall.yaml
 ```